TheNoobInventor/lego-ev3-segway/README.md

 # Lego EV3 Segway

 A segway robot is built with the LEGO MINDSTORMS EV3 robot kit and the EV3 Gyro sensor.
 The self-balancing code is written in Python using EV3 MicroPython which runs on top of the ev3dev Operating System (OS).

 The robot can be controlled in two ways:

 - **directional control** from a Node-RED flow with the segway as an MQTT client.
-Commands to move forward, backward, turn left or right can be sent to the Segway via the MQTT broker.
+Commands to move forward, backward, turn left or right can be sent to the Segway via an MQTT broker.
 This control method is dubbed **MQTT mode**.

 - **tether control** using the EV3 infrared sensor and beacon.
-In this mode, the segway follows the beacon by first rotating (using a Proportional controller) to reduce the angle between them to less than 10 degrees, then it translates towards the beacon (using a Proportial
+In this mode, the segway follows the beacon by rotating (using a Proportional controller) to reduce the angle between them to less than 10 degrees, then it translates towards the beacon (using a Proportial
 Derivative (PD) controller) until it gets close to it then stops.
 This control method is dubbed **beacon mode**, which is shown in the animation below.